longnguyen1997/Elements-of-Programming-Interviews/README.md

 - [ ] 7.13 Add list-based integers
 ### Stacks & queues
 - [x] 8.1 Implement a stack with a Max() API
+- [x] 8.2 Evaluate an RPN expression
 ### Binary trees
 - [x] 9.1 Check if a binary tree is balanced
+- [x] 9.2 Find the lowest common ancestor of a binary tree
 ### Heaps
 - [x] 10.1 Merge sorted files
 ### Searching